 I’m an avid solo-travelling woman.
 Since solo-travel doesn’t equal solitude, I love to join organized tours here and there.
 They allow me to meet fellow travellers – for just a short moment or a lifelong friendship.

-Therefore, here are some great options of how to visit Sintra’s attractions in a efficient yet comfortabel way.
+Therefore, here are some great options for how to visit Sintra’s attractions in an efficient yet comfortable way.
 Also, pre-booking online will guarantee your place at the activity of your choice*:

 Sintra was only one of many beautiful places I’ve visited in Portugal.
 So to read about the others, go to the main post and take your pick!
 There you’ll also find valuable general information that will make your trip smoother.